 32. The Unicorn Rescue Society series by Adam Gidwitz

-Thank you, Adam Gidwitz, for this engaging and highly readable new series!
-Elliot and Uchenna join their odd teacher, Professor Fauna, on quests to protect mythical creatures.
+In this engaging and highly readable series, Elliot and Uchenna join their odd teacher, Professor Fauna, on quests to protect mythical creatures.

 33. A Boy Called Bat by Elana K. Arnold

-Meet Bat, an unforgettable third grade boy on the autism spectrum, as he tries to show his mom that a baby skunk can be the perfect pet.
-Also check out Bat and the Waiting Gameand the forthcoming Bat and the End of Everything.
+Meet Bat, an unforgettable third-grade boy on the autism spectrum, as he tries to show his mom that a baby skunk can be the perfect pet.
+Also check out Bat and the Waiting Gameand Bat and the End of Everything.

 34. The Carver Chronicles series by Karen English